steemit/condenser/src/app/help/en/faq.md

 Bandwidth represents a share in the resources of the Steem blockchain's network and it is what enables users to perform actions like posting, voting, commenting and making token transfers.
 Every action a user takes on Steemit, with the exception of viewing content, consumes part of his/her account's bandwidth allocation.
 All accounts are allocated bandwidth according to how much Steem Power the account holds.
 The more the Steem Power, the more bandwidth is allocated.

-This bandwidth rate-limiting is employed to safeguard the blockchain from spam attacks.
+Since transacting on the Steem blockchain has zero fees, bandwidth rate-limiting is employed to safeguard the blockchain from spam attacks.

 To see how much bandwidth your account has at any time, visit [https://steemd.com/](https://steemd.com)@your_username and look for the section shown in the screenshot below.